 - All the samples in all three groups became wetter due to the release of internal moisture from larger buds i.e. homogenisation.

-In a separate experiment on the effects of a 30 day cure by other OutCo researchers:
+In a separate experiment on the effects of a 30-day cure by other OutCo researchers, they found the following:

 - No statistically significant change in the concentration of THC or CBD.

 - A significant decrease in the concentration of THCA, indicating decarboxylation was occurring.

 - Significant changes to the ratio of individual terpenes and their concentration but no change in total terpene concentration.
 Primary and secondary terpenes were differentially affected.